 Financing the small business

-If you want to begin small business you should have enough money.
-It is very necessary point for everyone owner.
 The personal resources are the most important source of funds for new business.
 It include accumulative value, life-insurance, savings account.
 Business people should borrow some money because the personal resources are not enough.

 The lending institutions are financial institutions.
 They grant a credit for small business.
 Financial institution promises to lend some money for small business a predetermined sum on demand.
 Lending institutions are more likely to help finance than new business because the risks are better understood.

-Support from friends and relatives are very necessary too.
+friends and relatives are very necessary too.
 Often this capital consists of assets such as a computer, automobile and of course cash.
 Buy if the business goes bad it can create different emotional losses and of course disagreements between friends and relatives.

 Investors – it is a group of people who makes an investment.
 But when you start a business there are a very few people who want to invest in yours business.